iamstrained/mdj-campaigncodex/WorldMaps.md

 * What does this town do?
 * Is it industrial, or decaying?
 * What in the world is that purple mountain about?
-* on and on the questions go...
+* on and on the questions go... just like your storytelling.

 <img src="https://cdn.midjourney.com/485bf601-3e17-4cf2-9079-8cfa25513e36/grid_0.png" width="50%">